 Note: you can do it for free if you like, but it’s partly manual.

-If you still bear the low FPS issue after updating your drivers, please go on to take a shot at the next fix.
+If you still suffer from the low FPS issue after updating your drivers, please go on to try the next fix.

 Fix 4: Stop CPU/memory hogging applications